deodandem/1134/content/docs/Schedule/_index.md

 This week is an opportunity to practice description–of the poet's voice, attitude, style, etc. More specifically, we are going to think about <i>adjectives.</i>
 </p>

-Nov 2 - Reginald Shepherd, "To Make Me Who I Am"; Will Alexander, essays
+Nov 2 - Reginald Shepherd, "To Make Me Who I Am"

-Nov 4 - Jos Charles, *Feeld*
+Nov 4 - Will Alexander, essays

-Nov 6 -
+Nov 6 - Jos Charles, *Feeld*

 {{< details "Discussion Board" close >}}